UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsection{UEFI Image Carving}

-In addition to hooking, the attacks described above also implemented the loading of images from various locations.
-In our attack implementations, we included the loading of images from three different sources: the ESP, an OPROM, and a DXE driver embedded directly within the UEFI image (e.g., residing within the UEFI firmware on the SPI).
-In all attack scenarios, the \textit{EFI Image Carving Module} was able to extract the PE files used in each attack from the memory dumps, enabling further analysis.
+In addition to hooking, the attacks described above also involved loading of UEFI images from various sources.
+In our attack implementations, we demonstrated image loading from three distinct locations: the ESP, an OPROM, and a DXE driver embedded directly within the UEFI firmware itself (e.g., stored in SPI flash).
+In all cases, the \textit{EFI Image Carving Module} was able to extract the PE files used in each attack from the memory dumps, enabling detailed subsequent analysis of the loaded binaries.